communitiesuk/funding-service-design-assessment-store/README.md

 Once the above is done you will have autoformatting and pep8 compliance built into your workflow.
 You will be notified of any pep8 errors during commits.

+# Database on Paas
+Create db service with:

+    cf create-service postgres medium-13 assessment-store-dev-db

+Ensure the following elements are present in your `manifest.yml`.
+The `run_migrations_paas.py` is what initialises the database, and the `services` element binds the application to the database service.

+    command: scripts/run_migrations_paas.py && gunicorn wsgi:app -c run/gunicorn/devtest.py

+    services:
+        - assessment-store-dev-db